Skip to content

 Modeling languages

-Linked.Archi formalizes seven modeling notations as OWL ontologies.
+Linked.Archi formalizes multiple modeling notations as OWL ontologies.
 These notations span the full spectrum of architecture work — from enterprise-wide strategy and governance down to code-level software design.
 Each serves a different community of practitioners and operates at a different level of abstraction and expressiveness:

 • C4 (https://meta.linked.archi/c4/onto#) is a deliberate reaction to UML's complexity.
 Four zoom levels, five element types, one relationship type (labeled arrow).
 Its power is adoption: developers learn it in hours, maintain it in Git as DSL files, and review it in pull requests.
 Its limitation is semantic thinness — no typed relationships, no cross-layer traceability, no formal validation.